 The Authority remains in a very stable financial position.
-While lowering rates and keeping expenses in check, the Authority continued to provide a full range of services to handle all categories of waste generated by the region's individuals, businesses, industries, and institutions.
+While lowering rates and keeping expenses in check, the Authority continued to provide a full-range of services to handle all categories of waste generated by the region's individuals, businesses, industries and institutions.
 The Authority continued its emphasis on reduction and recycling.
 The Authority Board remains committed to maintaining and enhancing the region's self-reliant integrated solid waste management system.
-Toward that end, in 2016, the Authority initiated a feasibility study to look at the viability of constructing a facility in Utica to divert commercial food waste from the landfill.